github/explore/docs/styleguide.md

 ## Grammar and usage

 ### Ampersands
-Use "and" rather than an ampersand unless you’re referencing a brand name, for example: Procter & Gamble.
+Use "and" rather than an ampersand unless you’re referencing a brand name, for example, Procter & Gamble.

 ### Commas
 Always use the [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma).

 ### Dates
 Include and spell out the month.
-Include the day number without the "th" or "nd" at the end, for example: October 12.
+Include the day number without the "th" or "nd" at the end, for example, October 12.

 ### Exclamation points
 Avoid exclamation points in topic pages and collections.